 Other than replacing your battery-operated timepiece, you can also make some other non-electronic swaps as well.
 Consider replacing your e-reader with printed books, and draw using a pen and paper instead of a tablet.
 In making an effort to limit your use of electronic devices on a daily basis, you can boost your productivity and creativity, increase your attention span, and reduce stress, all the while becoming less dependent on technology in general.

 Probably the best thing about digital detox is that it can be done in different ways.
 Although there are some general guidelines to follow when taking a digital fast, there are no strict rules.
 What this means is you can come up with a digital detox plan that works best for you as an individual.

 Whether you choose to give up all electronic devices or restrict your use of one device for a specified time is up to you.
 Individuals can also choose to rely on technology as a source of motivation to live more healthily.
-Some might start an interesting 30-day challenge and try a new chrono diet while others can use the Internet to watch exercise tutorials and workout at home.
+Some might start a new chrono diet challenge while others can use the Internet to watch yoga tutorials and workout at home.
 There are so many ways to put technology to good use – all you have to do is find something that works for you.

 As much as stressful and uncomfortable giving up electronic devices may seem, taking a break from your tech tools can be a rewarding experience that can improve your health in more than one way.
 While it might feel difficult and downright impossible at times, going on a digital detox can also provide an insight into your relationship with technology and help you find a way to minimize the anxiety that comes with constant connectivity.